 Dr. Dottie H.Vaughn is the course lecturer and course coordinator.

-All sections attend lecture.
+Every student is assigned to a particular section of the course.
 Each section has its own lab time - The time and location are shown on the LSU Class Schedule page.
-Labs meet in Middleton 232.
+Labs meet in the Student Union, room 329

 Below 60% F